Sergeypdf/Flask/README.md

 ##5.Let's add a simple (without JS) book rating system to the application.

 First of all, let's create a directory for the project, activate the virtual environment and install all the necessary dependencies using the pipenv manager:
->mkdir reader
+>-mkdir reader
->cd reader
+-cd reader
->mkdir .venv
+-mkdir .venv
->pipenv shell
+-pipenv shell
->pipenv install -r requirements.txt
+-pipenv install -r requirements.txt